Moldavian campaigns (1594–1595)

 Молдавські козацькі походи) were a series of expeditions by Zaporozhian Cossacks into Moldavia, which was under the suzerainty of the Ottoman Empire.

 Background

 In 1593, a war broke out between the Habsburg Monarchy and the Ottoman Empire over control of Transylvania.
 Seeking allies against the Turks, Emperor Rudolph II dispatched Count Eric Lasota to the Zaporizhian Sich.
 With the support of Russian envoys, Lasota successfully persuaded the Cossacks to launch an incursion into Ottoman territories.

-Campaigns

 In December 1593, Hryhoriy Loboda led 3,000 Cossacks in a raid on Ottoman fortress of Orhei in Moldavia and successfully plundered it.
 Cossacks plundered Izmail and Kiliya in the same year.
+The main invasion took place in 1594.

+Campaigns

 In June 1594, Severyn Nalyvaiko gathered 2,000–2,500 Cossacks for the purpose of "fight against infidels".
 During this time, Ottoman army broke into Hungary.
-Cossacks again captured and plundered the Ottoman city of Izmail, freeing Christian captives.
+On 13 November 1594, Aaron the Tyrant switched sides and joined the Cossacks, defeating Ottomans at Iași and gathering an army of 14,000 Moldavians to start an anti-Ottoman offensive in Moldavia.
+Cossacks captured and plundered the Ottoman city of Izmail, freeing Christian captives.
 In 1595, Loboda's and Nalyvaiko's Cossacks jointly raided Izmail.
-Cossacks launched a campaign into Moldavia, while also besieged Kiliya and Budjak.
+Cossacks launched a campaign into Moldavia, while also besieging Ottoman forces at Kiliya and Budjak.